qrutyy/ls-bdd/test/README.md

 ### Configuration Parameters

 Configuration parameters are defined in `configurable_params.sh`.
-Edit this file as needed, then run `main.sh` with the desired mode.
+1. Edit this file as needed, then run `main.sh` with the desired mode.
-For example:
+2. Edit the `reinit_lsvbd` functions by removing the ramdisk initialisation if you are using some non-virtual device as an underlying one.

+Then you can run the main script(e.g.):
 ```bash
 ./main.sh --setup --cplots
 ```